anthonyfigueroa-1/ActiveDirectory/README.md

 - Have a virtual machine within Azure that is running Windows Server 2022 Datacenter Azure Edition.
 - Have a second virtual machine within Azure that is running Windows 10.
-- Have both virtual machines connected to the same vnet when setting up.
+  - Have both virtual machines connected to the same vnet when setting up.</b>

 <h2>Steps</h2>